justinhojt/strava_viz/README.md

 ### 🫀 Aerobic Efficiency Trends
 Isolates steady-state runs (≥15 min moving time) and plots an efficiency ratio (grade-adjusted pace over average heart rate) with a 42-day rolling trend line, so you can see cardiovascular adaptation independent of day-to-day pacing choices.

-- **True Fitness (ML-adjusted view):** once you have 50+ steady-state runs with matched weather data, a multiple linear regression model learns your personal heat and humidity penalties (bpm increase per °C / per % humidity) and normalizes every run's heart rate to a standard 28°C / 80% humidity baseline, so adverse weather conditions do not mask genuine fitness gains.
+- **True Fitness (ML-adjusted view):** once you have 50+ steady-state runs with matched weather data, a linear regression model learns your personal heat stress penalty (bpm increase per 1° of heat index) and normalizes every run's heart rate to a standard 28°C / 80% humidity baseline, so adverse weather conditions do not mask genuine fitness gains.
+Temperature and humidity are combined into a single heat index feature (Rothfusz regression) rather than modeled as two separate variables, since they tend to be collinear in consistently warm/humid climates and their physiological effect on heart rate is multiplicative, not additive.
 - **Note:** the efficiency ratio's directionality (higher = fitter) assumes the underlying "pace" field increases with speed.
 If your export's pace column instead decreases as you get faster (i.e. is a true time-per-distance pace), the trend line's interpretation should be flipped accordingly.

 ### 📊 Fitness, Fatigue & Form